davidfloyd91/davidfloyd91.github.io/_posts/2019-01-23-alice-and-bob-and-ruby.markdown

 ---
-layout: post
+layout: custom
-title: "Alice and Bob and Ruby: exploring cryptography with the OpenSSL gem"
+title: "Alice, Bob and Ruby: exploring cryptography with the OpenSSL gem"
+permalink: /ruby-openssl/
 ---

 Cryptography is like chemistry or electrical engineering.
 We're aware that it's dreadfully important and that it lets us enjoy technologies we'd really rather not go without.